 A status assigned to a student who has met minimum SAP requirements.

-A status of “Not Meets” is assigned to a student who is currently not meeting SAP federal standards for any of the following categories – cumulative completion ratio, cumulative GPA, and not exceeding 150% of hours needed to complete the program.
-Students who have a semester of all F, W's, NR's for their only grades and I's will also be at “Not Meets” status for the following SAP evaluation period, unless an appeal is submitted and approved.
+A status of “Not Meets” is assigned to a student who is currently not meeting SAP federal standards for any of the following categories – cumulative completion ratio, cumulative GPA, and not exceeding 150 percent of hours needed to complete the program.
+Students who have a semester of all F, W's, NR's for their only grades and I's will impact their completion ratio for the following SAP evaluation period.

 Process For Those Who Have Already Been Denied

 If a student fails to meet SAP standards despite prior SAP approvals or academic plans, and consequently loses financial aid eligibility, the student may submit a written appeal with supporting documentation for reinstatement of financial aid eligibility, only if mitigating circumstances exist.